-However, it remains to be seen if any of our predictions come to pass, not to mention whether we have correctly gauged what the net impact will be.
-It is uncertain how other factors might play out.
+However, it remains to be seen if any of our predictions come to pass.
+Not to mention whether we have correctly gauged what the net impact will be.
+And it is uncertain how other factors might play out.
 There is, for instance, a debate about whether population ageing will ultimately be inflationary or deflationary.
 Also, technological disruption could act as a headwind to inflation, such as if generative artificial intelligence (AI) leads to a widespread displacement of workers.

-Raising the inflation target also risks damaging the credibility of central banks, particularly the Federal Reserve and the European Central Bank (ECB), whose recent policy reviews indicated a willingness to tolerate inflation overshoots after years of it being below 2%.
-For them, performing a volte-face and raising their targets amidst high inflation could give the impression they are not in control and risk de-anchoring inflation expectations beyond the new higher target.
+Raising the inflation target also risks damaging the credibility of central banks.
+Particularly the Federal Reserve and the European Central Bank (ECB), whose recent policy reviews indicated a willingness to tolerate inflation overshoots after years of it being below 2%.
+For then perform a volte-face and raise their targets amidst high inflation could give the impression they are not in control and risk de-anchoring inflation expectations beyond the new higher target.

-This is a very slippery slope, particularly as employee bargaining power is high and ought to remain so in the face of ageing populations, anti-immigration sentiment and reshoring efforts.
+This is a very slippery slope.
+Particularly as employee bargaining power is high and ought to remain so in the face of ageing populations, anti-immigration sentiment and reshoring efforts.
 Firms might therefore have little choice but to grant worker demands to be compensated for higher inflation.
-Unless productivity growth can keep pace, these risks causing a wage-price spiral would have to be arrested by aggressive Volcker-style policy tightening by central banks.
+Unless productivity growth can keep pace, this risks causing a wage-price spiral would have to be arrested by aggressive Volcker-style policy tightening by central banks.

-Whilst inflation looks set to be structurally higher this decade than the last, this is far from guaranteed.
-And if this is the case, supply side reforms are likely to be needed to accommodate, or else competitiveness and living standards could suffer.
+So whilst inflation looks set to be structurally higher this decade than the last, this is far from guaranteed.
+And if this is the case, supply side reforms are likely to be needed to accommodate it, or else competitiveness and living standards could suffer.
 Also, central banks first need to achieve their existing objectives in a sustainable manner to ensure credibility.
 Until these criteria are satisfied, it is premature to talk about ditching the 2% inflation target.